 A nagging pain in the heel may be more than it appears, and be a condition called plantar fasciitis.
 This foot pain manifests itself as injuries to the plantar fascia ligament that connects the heel bone to your toes occur.
 As this critical ligament supports your arches, a strain can cause irritation and swelling resulting in pain with every step.

 Continued pushing of this strain may result in tears to the ligament.
-Those who heavily pronate (rolling of feet inward when walking), have high arches, are overweight, wear the wrong type or worn out shoes, and generally are on their feet for long periods of time are more likely to develop plantar fasciitis.
+Those who heavily pronate (rolling of feet inward when walking), have high arches, are overweight, wear the wrong type or worn out shoes, and generally are on their feet for long periods of time are more likely to develop plantar fasciitis and other running injuries.